Hard-line conservative Reps. Boebert, Miller win primaries

 Davis was a co-chair of Trump’s 2020 Illinois campaign but voted to certify the 2020 presidential election results.
 He had the backing of almost all of the district’s 35 county party chairs and vowed to “reimplement” Trump policies, including walling off the U.S.-Mexico border.

-In the state's 6th Congressional District in suburban Chicago, Casten defeated his fellow Democratic colleague Newman, who was first elected to the House in 2020.
+In the state's 6th Congressional District, Casten defeated his fellow Democratic colleague Newman, who was first elected to the House in 2020.
 She faces an ongoing House Ethics Committee investigation over whether she promised federal employment to a political opponent.

 Casten is a two-term congressman who flipped a suburban seat in 2018 that Republicans had held for decades.

-The heavily Democratic 1st Congressional District was redrawn after the 2020 census and now stretches from Chicago's South Side to Kankakee.
+The heavily Democratic 1st Congressional District that Jackson will now run in November to represent was redrawn after the 2020 census and now stretches from Chicago's South Side to Kankakee.

-Among the field running to replace Rush is Jonathan Jackson, the son of civil rights leader the Rev. Jesse Jackson; Karin Norington-Reaves, a federal workforce trainer endorsed by Rush; and Pat Dowell, a member of the Chicago City Council whose ward is in the district.

 In Illinois' open 17th Congressional District, Esther Joy King won the GOP nomination, while Eric Sorensen, a former meteorologist, won the Democratic nomination.
 They are vying to replace five-term Democratic Rep. Cheri Bustos, who decided against seeking reelection in the largely rural swath of northwestern Illinois.